myon-bioinformatics/HelpYouBuildServer/README.md

 __*🚴‍♀️When beginners would like to build a server by any language, or use curl command, or understand them...🚴‍♂️*__

 ## 🦊Summary🦊
-After Download, you can build a server by Go, Python, JavaScript(*Deno*) or...(others: now preparing).
+After Download, you can build a server by Go, Python, JavaScript(*Deno*), Ruby, or...(others: now preparing).
-You can practice using curl command, or understand how to build a server, or customize to your server whatever you lke.
+You can practice using curl command, or understand how to build a server, or customize to your server whatever you like.

 ## 🐼About Server and Client🐼
 > __Note__  You can use with ease because you can build a server at localhost(127.0.0.1)🫶